Customised customer maintenance contracts, an emerging theme from OEM roundtable workshop

-This was one of the elements that emerged during a roundtable workshop that Pragma hosted at their Maarsen office in the Netherlands on 20 March 2019.
+This was one of the elements that emerged during a roundtable workshop that Pragma hosted at their Maarssen office in the Netherlands on 20 March 2019.

 Henk Wynjeterp, Pragma General Manager, hosted five invited OEM clients to discuss various challenges in developing OEM maintenance plans and to share information and learnings between non-competitive peers.